Cingulara/openrmf-docs/postgres-16-upgrade.md

 For OpenRMF<sup>&reg;<sup> OSS version 1.12.x and earlier the Postgres Database is version 11.x.
 That version is now in its end of life phase and must be updated.

-Se the blog post https://medium.com/@dale-bingham-soteriasoftware/upgrade-postgres-in-a-docker-podman-container-network-b6c8756ad310 here on how this works.
+See the blog post https://medium.com/@dale-bingham-soteriasoftware/upgrade-postgres-in-a-docker-podman-container-network-b6c8756ad310 here on how this works.

 For OpenRMF® Professional v1.13 onward with new installations, this is already done from the installation.
 So if this is the case, the rest of this document is not relevant to you.